Ecommerce-COVID-19-Response/offline2on/src/pages/resources/packages.md

 ## The *Store Audit* Package

 If you already have a website and already have an online store but aren’t sure what to do next, the Store Audit will be a great fit for you.
-We’ll pair you with an e-commerce expert who will help you find areas to improve in order to DO MORE ONLINE!
+We will pair you with an e-commerce expert who will help you find areas to improve in order to DO MORE ONLINE!
 Plan includes:

 * Setting up gift card sales or setting up a promotion
 * Testing your website speed